 - Precise measurement implemented by laser scattering method.

-- Digital output, standard UART comunication
+- Digital output, standard UART communication

 - 0 error alarm rate